Home Services Laparoscopic Surgery for Ovarian Torsion

-Ovarian torsion is a acute surgical emergency condition where the ovary twists around its own ligament, causing partial or complete obstruction of blood flow to the ovary.
+Ovarian torsion is an acute surgical emergency condition where the ovary twists around its own ligament, causing partial or complete obstruction of blood flow to the ovary.
 Presentation can be from mild to severe excruciating pain and vomiting.
 Over time it can lead to permanent damage to the ovary if not treated promptly.
-Dr sunil Eashwar is the best doctor for Ovarian torsion treatment in Bangalore.
-Contact us today.

 Diagnosis

-Clinical history pertaining to symptoms of abdominal pain , severity and associated vomiting and a high degree of suspiscion can lead to the diagnosis.
+Clinical history pertaining to symptoms of severe pain abdomen and associated vomiting and a high degree of suspiscion can lead to the diagnosis.

 Physical examination include checking the vital parameters which can detect a increase in pulse rate due to pain and vomiting and a fever due to infection.